-Not only writing with subheadings and short paragraphs make a article readable, it’s length plays a crucial role.
+Not only writing with subheadings and short paragraphs make an article readable, but it’s also length that plays a crucial role.
 Also having a really long article with “Non-Paged” comments makes an Article slow to load and sometimes even fail to load.

 Here comes “Paging” for our rescue.

-This helps in reducing page Size, which includes images, comments, graphics, related content etc. Hence post pagination is proved to increase loading speed and decrease server load.
+This helps in reducing page Size, which includes images, comments, graphics, related content, etc. Hence post pagination is proved to increase loading speed and decrease server load.

 Who Should Use Post Pagination?

 If you are a quality blog having lengthy articles, you may want to try post pagination.
 Not with every article in your blog but at least some of them like 25% or more.